Learn Italian Words Free

 Another one of the best apps for learning Italian is Memrise.
 Even though it has a slightly strange concept it can be fun for younger students and is a very useful resource for Italian students of every age and level.

 Memrise is designed like a game where students have to fight off an alien invasion by learning Italian.
 Apart from the concept, the layout of the app is very clear and easy to understand, with vocabulary lessons followed by multiple choice exercises, pictures and texts as well as conversations between native speakers that can help you understand the use of the words you have just learnt.
 If you can look beyond its slightly strange concept, Memrise could be a perfect addition to your Italian learning journey.

 A drawback of this app is perhaps that it only teaches 3 new words a lesson, and this could become a bit boring for students who already have a slightly more advanced knowledge of the Italian language.

 Mondly is an app particularly useful for learning the different tenses of Italian verbs in a very easy way thanks to its simple and clear explanation of each different aspect.
 It also has a very useful system for learning vocabulary, using a combination of new words and longer texts to maximise the amount a student can remember.

-The app can also be adapted for students of every level of Italian, beginners, intermediate and more advanced by using vocabulary chosen by the student themselves (family, cultures of different countries, food and drink) and more simple or complex grammar points.
+The app can also be adapted for students of every level of Italian, beginners, intermediate and more advanced by using vocabulary chosen by the students themselves (family, cultures of different countries, food and drink) and more simple or complex grammar points.